masudtalukdar/travel-vela-client-side/README.md

 1.User Can Book Packages.

-2.This Website had Admin Dashboard.
+2.This Website has Admin Dashboard.

 3.Admin could add new Package, Change Package Status and So on.